erbridge/alex-slack-bot/README.md

-# Alex Slack Bot
+# Reilly Slack Bot

-A Slack bot for running [Alex](https://alexjs.com/) on your team's conversations.
+A Slack bot for running [Reilly](https://github.com/erbridge/reilly) on your team's conversations.

-> Catch insensitive, inconsiderate writing
+> Check conversational English for insensitive language

 ## Installation